 Declaration of B. Joshua Rubin, M.D., Exhibit "A," section 6.
+Because of the public policy supporting the practical need ar

 Because of the public policy supporting the practical need and opportunity to change employers, in the employment context, personal service agreements for more than a seven year period are illegal.
 Labor Code §2855.
 In a health care context, a lengthy contractual obligation between a practice management organization and physician group presumes to empower the lay party to the contract with control.
 See